opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   Drop hugepage rsource limits.
 Just need to specify PAGESIZE. e.g. --linux-hugepage-limits-drop=4MB This option can be specified multiple times.

+**--linux-intelRdt-closid**=""
+  RDT Class of Service, i.e. group under the resctrl pseudo-filesystem, which to associate the container with.

 **--linux-intelRdt-l3CacheSchema**=""
   Specifies the schema for L3 cache id and capacity bitmask.